Gold-Making: Painting, Alchemy, and Virtuosity in Dutch Art

 Both alchemy and art center on transformation of the natural world—observing, manipulating, and experimenting.
 But who was the true “master of nature”: the alchemist, who attempted to turn lead to gold?
 Or the painter, who changed lead and oil into masterful illusions?
 In the early modern Netherlands alchemy was ubiquitous, useful, and a subject of infinite curiosity and debate.
 This talk will explore the long, connected histories of art and alchemy, and the way Dutch and Flemish artists used chemistry and creativity to demonstrate their surpassing virtuosity.

-The lecture will be followed by a discussion moderated by An Inner World co-curators Heather Moqtaderi and Lara Yeager-Crasselt, Curator,
+The lecture is followed by a discussion moderated by An Inner World co-curators Heather Moqtaderi and Lara Yeager-Crasselt, Curator,

 The Leiden Collection, New York